Notebook: UW starting wide receivers Terrell Bynum, Rome Odunze unexpectedly absent against Montana

 New Husky starters

-If you’ve heard Jimmy Lake speak for 60 seconds at any point in his seven-plus seasons in Seattle, chances are he called himself an “equal opportunity employer.”
+If you’ve heard Lake speak for 60 seconds at any point in his seven-plus seasons in Seattle, chances are he called himself an “equal opportunity employer.”

 While that’s technically untrue — the NCAA’s entire existence hinges on the arguable assertion that athletes are, by definition, not employees — his point is that Washington’s best players will play.